nasa/isaac/dense_map/geometry_mapper/readme.md

     /hw/sci_cam_exif

-while this is not needed for other cameras.
+to do exposure correction, unlesss in simulation mode or ``sci_cam_exposure_correction`` is set to false.
+This is not needed for other cameras.

 The streaming mapper will publish several topics having texture information, which for ``sci_cam`` are:

     /ism/sci_cam/img
     /ism/sci_cam/obj